 Digicy.Cloud BV, also trading under the name MITE3 Cybersecurity (“MITE3 Cybersecurity”), located in Emmen and with offices at Holtackers 14 in Emmen (7824 LB) (Chamber of Commerce number: 71698892), attaches great importance to a responsible handling of personal data of its users.
 MITE3 Cybersecurity therefore processes your personal data in compliance with applicable laws and regulations, including the General Data Protection Regulation (GDPR).

 In this privacy statement (“Privacy Statement”), MITE3 Cybersecurity informs you about the way in which MITE3 Cybersecurity processes your personal data and what rights you have in this regard.

 This Privacy Statement applies to any processing of personal data of the users of MITE3 Cybersecurity.
-By “personal data” is meant all information about an identified or identifiable natural person.
+By “personal data” all information about an identified or identifiable natural person is meant.
 “Users” include visitors to the websites of MITE3 Cybersecurity, including mite3.nl, as well as buyers of its products and services.
 The user hereby declares to have read this Privacy Statement.

 Our services and websites are not directed to children.
 If you are under the age of 16 and want to use our services, you must be assisted by a parent or guardian.

 MITE3 Cybersecurity is responsible for the processing of user data in the case when it determines the purpose and means of the data processing itself.
 Examples include data processing for marketing purposes or the offering of its products and services.